Microsoft Azure Devops

 Step 4.
 Select the desired operating system and system architecture and follow the instructions provided.

-Let’s see how to install the agent in Windows 10 on X64 architecture.
+Let’s see how to install the Azure agent in Windows 10 on X64 architecture.
 Please refer to Microsoft’s official Windows agent guide for a complete list of prerequisites and specifications.

 Step 1.
 Download the agent.
 (It will be downloaded as a zip file.)